phaedonv/tunes-of-freedom/README.md

 <h1>🎶 Tunes Of Freedom 🎶</h1>
 <p>
   Alternative music page where you can update the website with your own playlists!
-Website still under construction, but you can visit if you want ;) tunesoffreedom.herokuapp.com
+Website still under construction, but you can visit it
+  <a href="https://tunesoffreedom.herokuapp.com/">here</a> if you want ;)
 </p>

 <h4>